pulumi/pulumi/docs/design/formats.md

 to a more strict exact diff, algorithm.
 The semantic diff classifies differences due to lossy inference distinct from ordinary semantically meaningful differences that could be impacting a live environment's behavior.

-### Creating or Updating CocoLang and NutPack from CocoGL
+### Creating or Updating CocoLang and CocoPack from CocoGL

-It is possible to raise CocoGL into NutPack and, from there, raise NutPack into your favorite CocoLang.
+It is possible to raise CocoGL into CocoPack and, from there, raise CocoPack into your favorite CocoLang.

 It is, however, important to note one thing before getting into the details.
-There are many possible NutPacks that could generate a given CocoGL, due to conditional execution of code.
-There may even be many possible CocoLang programs that could generate a given NutPack, since NutPack's language constructs are intentionally smaller than what might exist in a higher-level programming language.
+There are many possible CocoPacks that could generate a given CocoGL, due to conditional execution of code.
+There may even be many possible CocoLang programs that could generate a given CocoPack, since CocoPack's language constructs are intentionally smaller than what might exist in a higher-level programming language.
 In short, lowering and re-raising is not a round-trippable operation.

 Nevertheless, this raising can come in handy for two reasons.